marloncalleja/MC-Experiment-AI/README.md

 *gradlew eclipse*

-A folder named 'src' should be available, inside the folder, download 'main' and replace existing.
+Inside the 'src' folder (Found at extraction location), download 'main' and replace with existing content.

 ___________________________________________